Geometric and conventional contributions of superconducting diode effect: Application to flat-band systems

-\emph{Conclusion and discussions.}–-In summary, we have formulated the Ginzburg-Landau theory for the SDE in flat-band superconductors, with particular applicability to moir\'{e} graphene systems.
+In summary, we have formulated the Ginzburg-Landau analysis and mean-field calculations for the SDE in narrow-band superconductors, with particular applicability to moir\'{e} graphene systems.
 Our work highlights the essential contributions of the quantum metric and quantum metric dipole to the non-dissipative transport and resulting in SDE.
-Interestingly, the quantum metric dipole plays a crucial role in other nonreciprocal phenomena~\cite{gao2019nonreciprocal,arora2022quantum,kaplan2024unification}.
-Although our phenomenological theory primarily focuses on $C_3$ symmetric systems with a specific way for breaking $\mathcal{T}$, it is highly general and can be extended to other multi-band systems as well.
-We also support our theoretical framework through a mean-field study in a lattice model, providing a demonstration of the key principles underpinning our phenomenological theory.
+Unfortunately, considering the weak-coupling regime in most of superconductors in reality, the conventional contribution from band dispersion effect may still dominate in the SDE.
+It is still an open question that if a system can have SDE dominated by quantum geometry.
+Interestingly, the quantum metric dipole plays a vital role in other nonreciprocal phenomena~\cite{gao2019nonreciprocal,wang2021intrinsic,liu2021intrinsic,arora2022quantum,kaplan2024unification}.
+Although our phenomenological theory primarily focuses on $C_3$ symmetric systems with a specific way for breaking $\mathcal{T}$, it is highly general and the method can be extended to other cases as well.